 Our clients often ask about how to most effectively use the outcome score (e.g., NPS®, loyalty index, overall satisfaction, etc.) to improve the customer experience.
 Over the years, a number have opted to include an objective for Net Promoter Score® performance, as an example.
 The outcome measure becomes a part of the manager’s evaluation and compensation.

-Unfortunately, using only the score as an incentive has several unintended consequences:
+Using only a score as an incentive has consequences:

 Of course, you still need to keep score.
 After all, financial statements are a way of keeping score.
 They tell us where opportunities are though not necessarily what to do about them—just like customer feedback.
 For example, if inventory is too high or too low, we take action to adjust it.
 If sales and marketing expenses are out of line, we correct the spending.